What kind of fish can i catch from the Jetties?

 a.
 Gotchas, rigged with 3-4' 40# fluorocarbon leader or wire.

 b.
 Pompano jigs, your choice.
-White head with pink tail always a good one.
-Tied directly to your main line, no leader required.
+White head with pink tail always a

 c.
 Fish finder rigs for live bait